 We also offer a one-week optional pre-MBA course to allow you to familiarise yourself with number-crunching business subjects, whether you have come from a humanities background or you are just a little out of practice.

 Below is an outline of the courses you will encounter in each term.

 Read a short description of the courses offered in each semester by unfolding the drop-down menu underneath each trimester.
-For more information please download our brochure.

 The first term combines courses that allow you to better understand the foundational principles of organisational behaviour.